Aken (Elbe): Divisions

-Growth of population
+Population

 History

 The castle Gloworp was first mentioned in the 12th century.
-The town itself was first documented in 1219, naming the mayor Waltherus de Aken.
+The town itself probably was a foundation from lower rhenish settlers from Aachen which is spelled Aken in the Dutch language.
+Aken, a rectangular settlement with a regular system of streets, was first documented in 1219, naming the mayor Waltherus de Aken.
 In 1270 Aken received its town charter as Civitas.
-The name Aken is based on the Latin name Aqua (location at or near the water).
-Probably this was a foundation from lower rhenish settlers from Aachen which is spelled Aken in the Dutch language.
+The name Aken could be based on the Latin word Aqua (location at or near the water).
+Aken developed into a prosperous town due to its inland harbour on river Elbe which was enlarged and modernized after 1889.